The Sultan’s Sex Potions

 About the Book

-Arabic erotic literature has a long and rich history going back as far as the ninth century.
-Far from being the pursuit of prurient pornographers, eroticism and sexuality received considerable attention from scholars.
+Arabic erotic literature has a long and rich history, going back at least to the ninth century.
+Far from being mere titillation, eroticism and sexuality were explored with scientific rigour by scholars and physicians.

-Written by leading thirteenth-century scientist Naṣīr al-Dīn al-Ṭūsī, The Sultan’s Sex Potions is part of a group of works devoted to aphrodisiacs as well as sexual practices and positions.
-Sober and measured in tone, the treatise was intended as a manual for self-healing.
-It was composed at the request of the ruler and so its potions, electuaries, syrups and enemas enjoyed a ‘royal warrant of appointment’ to arouse the lust for coitus and enhance sexual potency.
+Written by leading thirteenth-century polymath Naṣīr al-Dīn al-Ṭūsī, The Sultan’s Sex Potions belongs to a group of works devoted to aphrodisiacs, sexual practices and coital positions.
+Sober and measured in tone, the treatise was composed at the request of the ruler and so its potions, electuaries, syrups and enemas enjoyed a ‘royal warrant of appointment’.

 About the Author